The World Needs More Lawyers

 Unsurprisingly, she had no trouble getting hired in Tennessee.
 Her trouble came from the state of Tennessee, which denied her application to practice law because the State Bar concluded her “academic path [was] not equivalent to that of a traditional U.S. graduate.”

 That was surprising.
 Given that Tennessee uses the same UBE as New York, and the fact that she remained in good standing in New York, there should be no doubt as to her professional competence.
-And given the need for good, affordable lawyers, in a rural state like Tennessee, one would think her admission would serve the public interest.14See Conference of State Court Administrators, Courts Need to Enhance Access to Justice in Rural America, pp. 1-3 (2018).
+And given the need for good, affordable lawyers, in a rural state like Tennessee, one would think her admission would serve the public interest.10See Conference of State Court Administrators, Courts Need to Enhance Access to Justice in Rural America, pp. 1-3 (2018).

 Why wasn’t it good enough that Violaine was admitted in another state?
 Why doesn’t Tennessee want as many competent lawyers as it can find to drive down the cost of legal services that many find prohibitively high?
 Why did Violaine have to apply in the first place, only to be rejected?

 The bottom line is that restrictive Tennessee practices appear to dampen competition in the market for legal services by benefiting incumbents at the expense of new market entrants and consumers.
 But if the only justification is to protect already licensed attorneys from competition, it really is time for policymakers to consider reform.
-Thankfully, on September 16, 2022, the Supreme Court of Tennessee issued a per curiam order that recognized that Violaine’s legal education “should not preclude” her from being admitted to practice law in Tennessee.15“Victory for Tennessee Lawyer’s Right to Earn a Living!”, available at: https://www.goldwaterinstitute.org/victory-for-tennessee-lawyers-right-to-earn-a-living/.
+Thankfully, on September 16, 2022, the Supreme Court of Tennessee issued a per curiam order that recognized that Violaine’s legal education “should not preclude” her from being admitted to practice law in Tennessee.11“Victory for Tennessee Lawyer’s Right to Earn a Living!”, available at: https://www.

 The good news is that there is a model rule that would both clarify that remote work is lawful and enable competent attorneys to engage in multijurisdictional practice without seeking admittance to numerous state bars.
 The Association of Professional Responsibility Lawyers has presented a Proposed Rule revising the American Bar Association Model Rule 5.5 governing multi-jurisdictional practice of law.
 Regardless of whether the ABA endorses the rule, state policy makers should consider adopting the following: